arkon/ng-click-outside/README.md

 #### `exclude`

 A comma-seperated string of DOM element queries to exclude when clicking outside of the element.
+For example: `[exclude]="'button,.btn-primary'"`.